Pedrohamoura-Git/Frontend-Mentor-Challenges/Junior/fylo-dark-theme-landing-page-master/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
+- See hover states for all interactive elements on the page

 ### Screenshots